historic-trails/website/docs/sites/alexander-majors-house.md

 The outbuildings next to the house no longer survive.
 There is a barn is approximately 100' to the southeast and smoke house around 40' to the north to the house.
 Present day we can see a well, cistern to the south of the house, a shed 20' north to the house and a cottage 60' north of the house _(NHRF-1969, MAJORS)_.

 ### Alteration to the house

+The house was sold to Mr. and Mrs. A. Louis Rhul in 1904 who later built additions to the house and owned it till 1924.
+The increase in residential growth, property was subdivided to development called Cresthills Acres _(LaDene, 2012)_.
+The Rhul family made several [additions to the Majors house](https://dnr.mo.gov/shpo/nps-nr/70000335.pdf) and few of them are enlarging dining room and master bedroom on second floor by the addition on southern extension of 'T' and terminates in a bay.
+The rooms sizes increased from 15 x 17 feet to 15 x 27 feet _(NHRF-1969, MAJORS)_.

+The house was turned into school and community meeting space for residential needs, partition walls between 3 chambers of the first floor were formed to make a single large space _(NHRF-1969, MAJORS)_.
+Later the house was set to demolition to built a new school but due to its timber framing and iron nails the cost of demolition estimated more that they ended up abandoning the house and building the school elsewhere _(LaDene, 2012)_.

 {% include figure.html
   class="img-right"
   width="33%"